abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 > I didn’t invent categories to study functors; I invented them to study natural transformations. --- Saunders Mac Lane

-In this chapter, we will introduce the concept of a morphism between functors or *natural transformation*.
+In this chapter, we will introduce the concept of a morphism between functors, or *natural transformation*.
 Understanding natural transformations will enable us to define category equality and some other advanced concepts.

 Natural transformations really are at the heart of category theory, however, their importance is not obvious at first.
 So, before introducing them, I like to talk, once more, about the body of knowledge that this heart maintains (I am good with metaphors... in principle).